tardis-sn/tardis/docs/atomic/atomic_data_description.rst

 HDF5 Dataset
 ------------

-As mentioned previously, all atomic data is stored in `hdf5 files <http://www.h5py.org/>`_  which contain tables that include mass, ionization, levels and lines data.
-The atom data that ships with TARDIS is located in data/atom
+As mentioned previously, all atomic data is stored in `HDF5 files <http://www.h5py.org/>`_  that contain tables that include mass, ionization, levels and lines data.
+The atom data that ships with TARDIS is located in data/atom.

 The dataset ``basic_atom_set`` contains the Atomic Number, Symbol of the elements and average mass of the elements.